Representational Alignment with Chemical Induced Fit for Molecular Relational Learning: Methodology

 \subsubsection{Substructure Representation-based Interaction Network}

-Considering the irregularity of molecular spatial topologies and the effectiveness of GNN in dealing with topological features~\cite{du2024mmgnnIJCAI,zhang2024heterogeneousIJCAI}, ReAlignFit utilizes the GNN encoder and an adjacency aggregation strategy to generate embeddings for irregular substructures.
+Considering the irregularity of molecular spatial topologies and the effectiveness of GNN in dealing with topological features~\cite{du2024mmgnnIJCAI,zhang2024heterogeneousIJCAI}, ReAlignFit employs a GNN encoder with an adjacency aggregation strategy to generate embeddings for irregular substructures.

 Initially, molecule $\mathcal{G}$ represented by SMILES~\cite{smiles} are converted into GNN-compatible representations by RDKit~\cite{brown2015silico}.
-Subsequently, we use neighbourhood feature weighting consisting of adjacency matrix $\mathcal{E}$, node feature representation $\mathcal{Z}(v_n)$, and neighbourhood structural coefficient $\mathcal{C}$ as the input for irregular substructure generation.
-The node feature representation $\mathcal{Z}^{l+1}(v_n)$ in $(l+1)$th layer and neighborhood structural coefficient $\mathcal{C}$ are defined as follows:
+Subsequently, we use neighborhood feature weighting consisting of adjacency matrix $\mathcal{E}$, node feature representation $\mathcal{Z}(v_n)$, and neighborhood structural coefficient $\mathcal{C}$ as the input for irregular substructure generation.
+The $\mathcal{Z}^{l+1}(v_n)$ in $(l+1)$th layer and $\mathcal{C}$ are defined as follows: